 Try urban adventures, vineyards and beaches in Cape Town

 Another must-do activity for families just a two-hour drive from Cape Town is spotting Humpback and Southern Right Whales from Hermanus, a pretty town on the Garden Route in the Western Cape from June to November.

-Children with a grownup palate will also adore Foodbarn at Noordhoek Farm Village, a fine dining restaurant which welcomes kids with open arms and serves up delicious dishes in a relaxed and characterful barn.
+Children will also adore The Foodbarn at Noordhoek Farm Village, a fine dining restaurant which welcomes kids with open arms and serves up delicious dishes in a relaxed and characterful barn.
 Families can make an afternoon of it exploring the craft shops, tucking into freshly baked artisan bread, handcrafted ice cream, raw juice, sushi and coffee from the local roastery or heading to the village pub, The Toad for a hearty lunch.
 There’s a children’s playground and large green open spaces for kids to let off steam.